CIUK/snabbdom-react-components/readme.md

 ```

 ### 4. Reducers
 Redux for good become one of the best state managing liblaries.
-Based on that, **self** has build-in simpler and easier, but powerfull reducer functionality
+Based on that, **SRC** has build-in simpler and easier, but powerfull reducer functionality

 ```javascript
 import createComponent, { styled } from 'snabbdom-react-component'